 Just outside this hotel in Little Rock, Arkansas, guests will find themselves just minutes away from the best local attractions and excitement, like the Verizon Center, Little Rock Zoo and the William J Clinton Presidential Library & Museum.
 The Little Rock Airport is also just minutes away, offering easy access to this hotel in Little Rock.

-Inside this charming hotel near downtown Little Rock, guests will find that each spacious accommodation comes complete with luxury amenities and thoughtful touches, such as wireless high-speed Internet access, LCD televisions with HD channels, spacious work areas, a complimentary daily newspaper, free local calls, a microwave and a refrigerator.
-Other hotel amenities also include a daily complimentary deluxe full breakfast and a sparkling outdoor swimming pool.
+Inside this charming hotel near downtown Little Rock, guests will find that each spacious accommodation comes complete with luxury amenities and thoughtful touches, such as wireless high-speed internet access, LCD televisions with HD channels, spacious work areas, a complimentary daily newspaper, free local calls, a microwave and a refrigerator.
+Other hotel amenities also include a daily complimentary full hot breakfast.

 Business guests of the Best Western Little Rock South will also appreciate each room's large work desk, comfortable chairs and this Little Rock hotel's close proximity to the Little Rock Convention Center and area corporations, like Coca-Cola® and Sysco.